Wynn Thomas: Filmography

+Legacy

 Thomas's films were shown at the Museum of Modern Art (MOMA) in New York from June-July 2021 as part of a retrospective of his work.

-MOMA praised his work as encompassing the "campy, candy-colored sci-fi sets" of Mars Attacks! to the "clubs, pron, and homes" of Malcolm X in his meticulous crafting of reality "for characters to inhabit in any era".
+MOMA praised his work as encompassing the "campy, candy-colored sci-fi sets" of Mars Attacks! to the "clubs, prison, and homes" of Malcolm X in his meticulous crafting of reality "for characters to inhabit in any era".